svenbolte/wp-doodlez/readme.txt

 plan and vote to find a common appointment date with participiants for an event.
 Works similar to famous Doodle(TM) website.
 It adds a custom post type "wpdoodlez".

+Shortcode: ´´´[wpdoodlez_sc id=post-ID chart=true]´´´
+ set post ID to integrate Doodlez or Poll in other pages, set chart to false if you do not want pie graph

 ### Poll
 uses same technology and custom post type like WPDoodlez create classic polls to let visitors vote about a question

+Shortcode: ```[wpdoodlez_stats]``` show stats of all polls in a list

 ### Quizzz
 Play a quiz game with one or four answers and hangman (galgenmännchen) option for finding the solution Quizzz supports categories images and integrates them in single and header if used in theme.
-It adds a custom post type "question" see readme.txt for more details.
+It adds a custom post type "question".
+See readme.txt for more details.

 Add Shortcode ´´´[random-question]´´´ to any post, page or html-widget

 #### Crossword Shortcode
 display a crossword game built on the quizzz words

-Add Shortcode ´´´[xwordquiz]´´´ to any page or post
+Add Shortcode ´´´[xwordquiz]´´´ to any page or post or html widget

 WPDoodlez can handle classic polls and doodle like appointment planning If custom fields are named vote1...vote10, a poll is created, just displaying the vote summaries if custom fields are dates e.g name: 12.12.2020 value: ja